EltonWhybrow/stranger-things-quiz/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory as they are deployed to [github pages](https://eltonwhybrow.github.io/stranger-things-quiz/).

 ## Running unit tests